Compression of Entanglement Improves Quantum Communication: Results

 \section{Results}

 To estimate the correlations $p(b|x,y)$ in the experiment, we collected coincidences over a time of 8s for each pair of settings $(x,y)$, by resolving each rank-1 path-entangled projector for 1~s, and observed approximately $2\times 10^4$ events for each setting.
-By grouping the appropriate events, we obtain the estimate of $p(b|x,y)$, summarised in Fig.~\ref{fig:M3Orthogonality}.
+By grouping the appropriate events, we obtain the estimate of $p(b|x,y)$, summarized in Figure~\ref{fig:M3Orthogonality}.

 The data accurately agrees with the theoretical predictions.
 The estimated success rate in the task is

 which is somewhat below the ideal theoretical value and well above the noise-free qubit-entanglement-based bound $P_{\rm RAC}^{\rm Qubit\ ent.}\approx 0.904$.
 A simple quality estimate of the experiments corresponds to assuming that with some probability the experiment runs ideally, reaching the theoretical limit in Eq.~\eqref{limit2}, and with the complement probability it outputs random results, based on sharing a maximally mixed state.
 Then, the measured value \eqref{measured} corresponds to a faithful implementation with over $97\%$ probability.
 This indicates a high overall accuracy in the implementation.
 However, as is expected, we also observe small deviations from perfect state discrimination in the experimental data.
 These have to be taken into account to obtain a benchmark-to-beat for our experiment.